Searching ...

 The lowest per capita total property taxes were in Union ($335), Holmes ($408), and Jackson ($526).

-The resource also shows the highest per capita school district property tax levies, and independent special district levies were paid in Walton, Collier, and Monroe counties.
+The resource also shows the highest per capita school district property tax levies, and independent special district levies were paid in Walton County, Collier County, and Monroe County.
 The highest municipal taxes were paid in Broward (Fort Lauderdale, Pompano Beach, and Hollywood), Palm Beach (West Palm Beach, Boca Raton, and Jupiter), and Monroe (Florida Keys, Key West) counties.

 When are Florida property taxes due?